 Advancement Project is hiring a

-The position will report to the Program Director of Power & Democracy.
-This position will be part of the collective bargaining with compensation determined by the collective bargaining agreement.
+This position will report to the Deputy Director for Opportunity to Learn Program and will be a member of the union with compensation determined by the union compensation structure.

-PLEASE UPLOAD TWO WRITING SAMPLES WITH YOUR COVER LETTER
+PLEASE SUBMIT 2 WRITING SAMPLES WITH YOUR COVER LETTER